Shelton Benjamin: Personal life

 Benjamin is a fan of video games.
 He won WWE's THQ Superstar Challenge, a video game tournament that took place every year during WrestleMania weekend, four years in a row before retiring from the event in 2007.
 He has the Guinness World Record for "wrestler who won the most WWE THQ Superstar Challenges".
 In April 2020, during the nationwide quarantine in response to the COVID-19 pandemic, Benjamin jokingly asked parents via Twitter to keep their children from playing online games due to younger players beating his records.

 Since 2002, Benjamin has maintained a close friendship with Charlie Haas, who often refers to him as his "brother."
 He served as the best man at Haas and Jackie Gayda's wedding, and is the godfather to Haas' oldest daughter.
 Benjamin is also close friends with Brock Lesnar, having met him at the University of Minnesota and roomed with him.
 He once let Lesnar stay in his basement when Lesnar was out of money.
-Benjamin is also the godfather to Lesnar's daughter.
-In 2004, Benjamin visited Four Dwellings Primary School in Birmingham, UK, to teach students about reading week.
+In 2004, Benjamin visited Four Dwellings Primary Academy in Birmingham in the United Kingdom to teach students about reading week.

 Benjamin, along with Candice Michelle, Dave Bautista and Josh Mathews, represented WWE at the 2008 Democratic National Convention, in an effort to encourage fans to register to vote in the 2008 Presidential election.

-Benjamin has revealed on Lilian Garcia's podcast Chasing Glory he has two daughters.
+Benjamin has revealed on Lilian Garcia's podcast Chasing Glory in 2020 that he has two daughters.

-Benjamin has said he has vertigo, which can make his in-ring performance pretty difficult when it happens.
+Benjamin has said he has vertigo, which can make his in-ring performance difficult.

+Benjamin is a teetotaller who does not consume drugs or alcohol; In 2025 he stated, "I was "straight edge" before straight edge was a [culture]".

 Other media

 Benjamin made his WWE video game debut in 2003's WWE SmackDown!
 Here Comes the Pain, and he would continue to appear in WWE Day of Reckoning, WWE SmackDown! vs. Raw, WWE Day of Reckoning 2, WWE WrestleMania 21, WWE SmackDown! vs. Raw 2006, WWE SmackDown vs. Raw 2007, WWE SmackDown vs. Raw 2009, WWE SmackDown vs. Raw 2010 and WWE SmackDown vs. Raw 2011.
-After an eight-year absence, Benjamin next appeared in WWE 2K19, WWE 2K20, and WWE 2K22.
+After an eight-year absence, Benjamin next appeared in WWE 2K19, WWE 2K20, WWE 2K22, and WWE 2K23.